xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 1. The function `moveWire` has a big part of computation inside of the type instanciation.
 This should be done outside, in the function body, to make the function cleaner.

-1. The function `updateWire` has a very cryptic boolean parameter called `inOut` that suggests that the wire in connected to an output, on the contrary, this boolean is used to denote that a wire is connected to an Input port, and should therefore be renamed to `isInInputPort`
+1. The function `updateWire` has a very cryptic boolean parameter called `inOut` that suggests that the wire in connected to an output, on the contrary, this boolean is used to denote that a wire is connected to an Input port, and should therefore be renamed to `inInputPort`

 #### Other problems